 Vacuum with an upholstery attachment or use a soft nylon brush to remove dry dirt and grime.
 Textile wallcovering should be treated for stains as soon as possible.
 Common stains such as scuffmarks and soiling can often be removed with a dry brush or a clean, absorbent cloth.
 Wet stains should be blotted to absorb liquid.
+Avoid using any water on the cloth, which may damage the material.
 If a stain is not removed, use a cloth with a minimal amount of warm water to loosen the stain.
 Then, brush back and forth with a soft brush, working outside in.
 Abrasive rubbing of stains should be avoided so that discoloration does not appear, especially on dark colors.
-If promptly treated, most indelible stains can be removed by using a diluted chlorine bleach solution of 10 parts water to 1 part bleach.
-Be sure to rinse promptly with clean water and a clean cloth.
+Oil-based stains, such as permanent markers, shoe polish, nail polish, or oil paint, are best removed using a commercial cleaning solvent.
+A bleach solution can also be used on synthetic yarns such as polyloefin.Test first in an inconspicuous area.
+For waxy substances (e.g., chewing gum or candle wax), rub the spot quickly with ice, pick off the brittle substance, and follow with a solvent cleaner, if needed.
+Occasional vacuuming will aid in maintaining the product's fresh look.